|Executive summary: I finally bought a fully electric vehicle in August 2019.|

 Of course that is somewhat dependent on how the manufacturer designs the user experience for driveability and ergonomics.
 After about the third time hitting the "Park" button by mistake and being annoyed at the lack of tactile cues around the shifter control, I decided to do something about it and make the chance for error significantly lower.

 At some point later I got around to playing with DC fast charging, and brought the oscilloscope along to geek out pretty hard on various observations around that.
 That market still has a long way to go as far as sorting out its business model, as billing based on *time* vs *energy* is completely unfair.
-The excuse is sometimes offered that pricing by kilowatt-hours delivered is prohibited by utility regulatory rules, but that's rapidly changing.
-Unfortunately if we want to recharge quickly and get back to a roadtrip, we have to deal with the present naivete' in several different fledgling fast-charger networks as they sort out their growing pains.
+The excuse is sometimes offered that pricing by kilowatt-hours delivered is prohibited in some states by utility regulatory rules, but that's rapidly changing.
+Unfortunately if we want to recharge quickly and get back to a roadtrip, we have to deal with the present naivete' in several different fledgling fast-charger networks as they sort out their growing pains and politics.

 One morning I took a sudden notion to pull the driver-side door apart for a look inside, particularly to learn how much I should worry about water landing on the armrest and window switches.